beyondcoin-project/vanitygen-beyondcoin/README.md

 Address: 1LoveRg5t2NCDLUZh6Q8ixv74M5YGVxXaN
 Privkey: 5JLUmjZiirgziDmWmNprPsNx8DYwfecUNk1FQXmDPaoKB36fX1o

-Currently, it is difficult to import the private key into bitcoin.
+Currently, it is difficult to import the private key into beyondcoin.
 Sipa's showwallet branch has a new command called "importprivkey" that accepts the base-58 encoded private key.
-Vanitygen has been tested to work with that version of bitcoin.
+Vanitygen has been tested to work with that version of beyondcoin.